jbbatten/SDL-Snake-Game/README.md

 # Snake Game

-A basic snake game created using SDL.
+A basic snake game made using SDL.